click the icon to download

 Takaful Presentation at COMSATS MILES Entrepreneurship Event May 12:

-P. Ahmed CEO Pak-Qatar Family Takaful delivered a revealing and enlightening
+P. Ahmed (Former CEO) Pak-Qatar Family Takaful delivered a revealing and enlightening

 presentation on Takaful at the Managing Innovation, Leadership, Entrepreneurship